mikiisz/p4runtime-in-action/README.md

 p4c --target bmv2 --arch v1model --p4runtime-files p4info.txt setup_switch.p4
 ```

-As an output, it will generate few files with definition of our testing switch.
+As an output, it will generate a few files with definition of our testing switch.
 Later, we will launch the P4 Runtime Shell, using the p4info.txt and setup_switch.json files generated.

 #### 1.2.
 Launch the Mininet Environment